bloominstituteoftechnology/Intro-Python-I/README.md

      * Hint: the name should be one word for ease in parsing later.

-* Add capability to add items to rooms.
+* Add the ability to add items to rooms.

   * The `Room` class should be extended with a `list` that holds the `Item`s that are currently in that room.